Luxury Commentary

 For competencies, ask yourself: What are your USPs?
 What new categories fit these competencies?
 Which of these do you have the credibility to play in?

-If Dyson thought of themselves exclusively as a vacuum company, sure they’d be one of, if not the, most sought-after brand in that specific vertical.
-Ironically, they’d exist in a vacuum.
-But they don't.
+If Dyson thought of themselves exclusively as a vacuum company, they’d undoubtedly be one of, if not the, most sought-after brand in the market.
+But there’s a limit to what one can do with a vacuum.

 In a similar vein, Tesla was exclusively automotive but took their purpose — to accelerate the transition to a sustainable future — and moved into energy and other scalable sustainable systems.